readyapi/sqldev/docs/tutorial/readyapi/simple-hero-api.md

 /// info

-If you need a refresher on what a **Path Operation** is (an endpoint with a specific HTTP Operation) and how to work with it in RaedyAPI, check out the <a href="https://readyapi.khulnasoft.com/tutorial/first-steps/" class="external-link" target="_blank">RaedyAPI First Steps docs</a>.
+If you need a refresher on what a **Path Operation** is (an endpoint with a specific HTTP Operation) and how to work with it in ReadyAPI, check out the <a href="https://readyapi.khulnasoft.com/tutorial/first-steps/" class="external-link" target="_blank">ReadyAPI First Steps docs</a>.

 ///